October 17, 2024

 * Disclosure: Adidas TERREX provided a demo pair for the purpose of this review.
 However, they neither sponsored nor influenced this post.
 As always, Hiking Feet only publishes independent and original content and does not accept payment or merchandize in exchange for positive reviews or recommendations.
 All the words and opinions in this post are my own and based on months of hiking in the Free Hiker 2.

-Adidas TERREX Free Hiker 2: Pros vs Cons
+adidas TERREX Free Hiker 2: Pros vs Cons

 Pros: